 Matthew 25 Farm, Lafayette, NY.
 We partnered with Kayo Green (Cornell Cooperative Extension-Onondaga) to implement a tarping demonstration and workshop for 4 incubator farmers in the Syracuse Refugee Agricultural Program (SyRAP) program.
 Neighboring beds were prepared with contrasting tillage tools (rototilled, shallow tilled, no-till) prior to applying a tarp in mid-summer.
 The tarp was removed, and a summer cover crop mix was seeded across the tarped area.
 This was a participatory workshop where farmers were introduced to the concept of tarping and how it can be used for bed preparation and improved weed control.
 Farmers helped remove the tarp, broadcast the cover crop, and rake beds.
 The host farm struggles with perennial weeds, especially yellow nutsedge, and the demonstration was specifically designed to learn if and how tarps can be used to help suppress and weaken perennial weeds.

-We changed our plans for organizing and hosting a research station field day and tour our experiment in 2021 due to restrictions and uncertainties in hosting events during the COVID-19 pandemic.
-Our goal is to host an in-person field day in late summer or early fall 2022.
+We changed our plans for organizing and hosting a research station field day in 2021 due to restrictions and uncertainties in hosting events during the COVID-19 pandemic.
 During the 2021 field season, we shared field research updates with farmers with biweekly to monthly posts on Cornell Small Farms Program on Instagram (@CornellSmallFarms) and compiled these photos and field updates into an article "Reduced Tillage Research in Photos" featured in the Small Farms Quarterly magazine (Fall 2021 edition; 40,000 readership).

 9. 100 additional farmers report knowledge gained on reduced tillage and tarping practices through winter conferences (Feb ‘22).
 Several DE farmers speak at meetings and describe farm management changes based on experience with on-farm trials.
 Two years of research data will be shared.

-We have continued to share our research results with 387 farmers and agricultural service providers across the Northeast region through a combination of 5 virtual events in 2021-22, including specialized trainings and conference workshops.
-To date, these events and activities have included:
+We shared our research results with farmers and agricultural service providers across the Northeast region through 10 virtual and in-person events from 2021-22, including specialized trainings, conference workshops, and field tours.
+These activities included: